rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 etymological cohesion between the two languages, we should expect a high percentage of mutual intelligibility, but only about 11.5% of the word articles contain attestation from both languages.
 Inspection for alignment of ﬁrst headwords in stem entries indicates only 6.5% of mutual vocabulary, but if we assume mutually comprehensible morphology for the two languages and count root articles attesting headword articles from both languages, we will arrive at a mutual vocabulary of only 41.9%.
-In reducing the

-<pgNo>8</pgNo>
-8

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-number of roots by the number of Russian cognates we ﬁnd a nearly one percent drop in mutual vocabulary, whereas an analogous removal of Tatar cognates renders a one percent rise.
+In reducing the <pgNo>8</pgNo> number of roots by the number of Russian cognates we ﬁnd a nearly one percent drop in mutual vocabulary, whereas an analogous removal of Tatar cognates renders a one percent rise.
 Finally, if we remove all roots with either Russian or Tatar cognates the mutual vocabulary drops to 40.6%, which, in fact, only represents 24.6% of the 6,955